S.C. church shooter's sister charged for weapons at school

 Morgan Roof also made a racially charged Snapchat post about the walkout, according to the Post and Courier newspaper.

-The newspaper reported that the post read, “I hope it’s a trap and y’all get shot we know it’s fixing to be nothing but black people walkin’ out anyway.”
+“I hope it’s a trap and y’all get shot we know it’s fixing to be nothing but black people walkin’ out anyway,” the post said, according to the newspaper.

-Wilson said local news media received screenshots of the Snapchat post, which “caused alarm to the student body,” but he could not immediately confirm its contents.
+Wilson said the post “caused alarm to the student body,” but he could not immediately confirm its contents.

-After being made aware of the social media post, school administrators called Roof into their office, searched her and found the drugs and weapons, Wilson said.
+After being made aware of the social media post, school administrators searched Roof and found the drugs and weapons, Wilson said.

+Two other students, both 16, were arrested on Tuesday at A.C.
+Flora High School and charged with having weapons on school grounds after a handgun and loaded magazine were found, according to Wilson.
+A third student, also 16, was arrested on Thursday in connection with those discoveries, he said.

+Morgan Roof was released from jail on Thursday on an undisclosed bond, Richland County spokesman Andrew Haworth said.

-In response to the arrest, South Carolina Governor Henry McMaster called for more security at schools.
+In response to the arrests, South Carolina Governor Henry McMaster called for more security at schools.

 “For months, I have called on the General Assembly to join me in placing a trained, certified police officer in every school,” he said in a statement.

-Roof was released from jail on Thursday on an undisclosed bond, Richland County spokesman Andrew Haworth said.

-A spokesman at the Richland County solicitor’s office said that office did not know if Roof has retained a personal attorney yet but a public defender has not been assigned.”

-On June 17, 2015, Dylann Roof sat for 40 minutes with parishioners at the landmark Emanuel African Methodist Episcopal Church in Charleston for a Bible study meeting before opening fire.
+Dylann Roof sat for 40 minutes with parishioners at the landmark Emanuel African Methodist Episcopal Church in Charleston for a Bible study meeting before opening fire on June 17, 2015.
 He killed nine African-Americans in a hate-fueled attack he had been planning for months.

-Reporting by Harriet McLeod; Additional reporting by Rich McKay in Atlanta and Gina Cherelus in New York; Editing by Scott Malone and Jonathan Oatis
+Reporting by Harriet McLeod; Additional reporting by Rich McKay in Atlanta and Gina Cherelus in New York; Editing by Jonathan Oatis and Tom Brown